Just get the Dunkin' Do, Bobby. You're already nuts.

 I don't know Bobby well enough to tell you what he's trying to do.
 I don't know what to tell you. ...
 I'm indifferent.

-In other words, Jeter was saying one of two things, either...
+In other words, Jeter was saying 1 of 2 things, either...

 1. "Valentine can say whatever he wants, I don't care."
 Or...

 As another reporter put it, "Instead of discussing his pitching staff, the health of his players, the Sox lineup, who is going to start in the first pre-season game and the potential holes in his roster, he chooses to spit random nonsense about a play that took a few seconds and happened 11 years ago.
 Does anyone else think this guy has some kind of baseball Tourettes Syndrome?"

 As often as Valentine seems dumb, there is a method to this particular madness.
 The focus of the Boston media, that part of the New York media interested in the rivalry, and that part of the national media interested in the rivalry, is now on him, and thus they are more likely to leave his players alone.